 Home > Television > Disney Channel > Hannah Montana > Watching the Premiere of Season 3 of Hannah Montana

 By November 2008, I was very much into Hannah Montana; I had been watching it on Disney Channel regularly for about a year and half already.
 The world was in the middle of the great Hannah Montana craze back then, and Disney Channel had been intensively promoting the new, third season of the show throughout October 2008 with a series of

 New in November promos using the song

-It's All Right Here (see also promo variation 2 and promo variation 3) that I remember very well.
+It's All Right Here (see also promo variation 2 and promo variation 3), which I remember very well.

-By then, I didn't watch TV as obsessively as I did in the past, and usually I didn't bother watching premieres of new episodes (I would just watch the rerun when it happened to air and when it was convenient for me), but I guess that, because it was a season premiere instead of just a new episode, and because Disney Channel had been promoting it so heavily, I actually pulled myself away from what I was doing (probably using the computer) and turned on our big-screen TV a little before 8 P.M. on Sunday, 2 November 2008 just to watch this.
+By then, I did not watch TV as obsessively as I did in the past, and usually I didn't bother watching premieres of new episodes (I would just watch the rerun when it happened to air, and when it was convenient for me), but I guess that, because it was a season premiere instead of simply a new episode, and because Disney Channel had been promoting it so heavily, I actually pulled myself away from what I was doing (probably using the computer) and turned on our big-screen TV a little before 8 P.M. on Sunday, 2 November 2008 just to watch this.